 Assess Your Accounts in Collections

 Start off by looking at your recent collections.
-They have the most impact on your credit score because newer debt is weighted more heavily.
+They have the most impact on your credit because newer debt is weighted more heavily.
 Also, pay attention to the type of debt you’re paying.

-Medical debt doesn’t affect your credit score as much as other types of debt so focus on any non-medical debt first.
+Medical debt doesn’t affect your credit as much as other types of debt so focus on any non-medical debt first.
 Try to make full payments since partial payments can reset the time limit for how long those accounts can remain on your credit report.

 You can also try to negotiate a settlement with the collection agency to pay less than you owe.
 Just realize that you may have to report the amount that was dismissed as income on your tax return, which could result in higher taxes and even a higher tax rate if it bumps you into another income bracket.